 I have been designing and coding my own websites since the early 1990’s.
 I began with coding HTML and eventually CSS and a little PHP.
 Around 2006, I moved to Drupal but found it required even more technical skills and coding than I wanted to invest.
 In 2011 I moved to WordPress because it was the fastest growing, open source platform in the world and provided a large diversity of plugins to handle the functionality I wanted.
 The community of developers are amazingly dedicated to keeping it up to date and meeting the needs of most entrepreneurs.
 In addition to the core developers, there are thousands of theme and plugin developers that provide ongoing functionality integrated with WordPress core.
 I still highly recommend WordPress to anyone serious about having a professional Internet presence.

 Though I still maintain my own WordPress websites, I made an important decision in 2018 to stop designing this website.
 (I’d already redesigned it three times).
 I no longer keep up with the constant changes and the design needs of modern sites as my business has become more complex AND my time has become more limited.
 Rick Cano and his team are the perfect fit for me.
 I still have plenty of control but I can turn to them at any time for help or turn all maintenance over to him in the future.

-I get no commission or affiliate money for recommending any of the above people or their companies.
+NOTE: I get no commission or affiliate money for recommending any of the above people or their companies.
 However, I feel confident that for those authors or small businesses who want a team that knows what they are doing, are trustworthy, and will treat you with the respect and integrity you deserve, I can highly recommend each of these people/companies and I use them myself.